-There are a lot of events going on outside the classroom in today’s K-12 schools: sporting events, plays, concerts, assemblies, field trips (even virtual ones), fundraisers, parent-teacher conferences, student club meetings, competitions (such as spelling bees or debates) – just to name a few.
+There are a lot of school events going on outside the classroom: sporting events, plays, concerts, assemblies, field trips (even virtual ones), fundraisers, parent-teacher conferences, student club meetings, competitions (such as spelling bees or debates) – just to name a few.
 Whether they’re for the students, the parents or the greater school community, events are a vital part of the life of any school or district.
 Digital signage for schools offers some great ways to manage and promote these events, to ensure everything runs smoothly and everyone who wants to gets to participate.

 One way to make things easier is to integrate your digital signage with your calendaring system – EMS, Google Calendar, Exchange, etc. When the information on an event gets updated in your app, it automatically updates on screens, saving admin staff a lot of time.
 And there’s no need to go in and delete an event once it is over – the messages drop off your digital signage playlist automatically.

 There’s no reason why school staff have to do all the work either.
 If you have a particularly active Spanish Club, let the students create and schedule the messages.
 You just need to come up with the design guidelines (particular colors, fonts, etc.) and approval policies, and then let them access the system.
 For more control, you can create message templates for events, where the entire look is already locked in, so all they do is add the text information.